byui-cit/learning-modules/modules/js/forms/ponder1.md

   );
   const paypalContainer = document.getElementById("paypalUsernameContainer");

-  // Hide all containers
+  // Hide payment containers
   creditCardContainer.classList.add("hide");
   paypalContainer.classList.add("hide");
-  // Disable required for all fields...if we hide a required field the browser will throw an error when we try to submit! theForm.creditCardNumber.required = false;
+  // Disable required for the hidden fields...if we hide a required field the browser will throw an error when we try to submit! theForm.creditCardNumber.required = false;
   theForm.paypalUsername.required = false;